maths/moodle-qbank_gitsync/doc/localsetup.md

   - Unzip the folder into a folder of your choice.
   - Add the folder to the `Path` variable of your system via 'Edit System Environment Variables'.

   You will need to enable 2 PHP extensions.
-On the command line, run `php i`.
+On the command line, run `php -i`.
 This will display pages of information but near the top there should be a line similar to `Loaded Configuration File => C:\Program Files\php-x64\php.ini`.
 Open the shown file as an administrator and search for `;extension=curl` and `;extension=tidy`.
 Remove the semi-colons from these lines and save.

 ## Setup
 - Open a terminal and clone this repository `git clone https://github.com/maths/moodle-qbank_gitsync.git gitsync`.
 The repository will be downloaded in a folder `gitsync` inside your current folder.